UQatKIT/Eikonax/docs/source/index.md

 ## Installation and Development

-Eikonax is deployed as a **python package**, simply install via
+Eikonax is deployed as a python package, simply install via
 ```bash
 pip install eikonax
 ```

-For **development**, we recommend using the great [**uv**](https://docs.astral.sh/uv/) project management tool, for which Eikonax provides a universal lock file.
+For **development**, we recommend using the great [uv](https://docs.astral.sh/uv/) project management tool, for which Eikonax provides a universal lock file.
 To set up a reproducible environment, run
 ```bash
 uv sync
 ```